Chroma-2D/Chroma/README.md

 **Alright.
 What are its features?**
 Oh I'm glad you asked!
 Features include, but are not limited to:
-&nbsp; ▐ Cross-platform support - Windows and Linux. macOS support is suspended.
+&nbsp; ▐ Cross-platform support - Windows, Linux and macOS!
 &nbsp; ▐ Hassle-free framework bring-up allowing you to prototype fast and without bullshit boilerplate.
 &nbsp; ▐ Supports GLSL shaders on any platform.
 No shader pre-compilation - plain old .frag and .vert.
 &nbsp; ▐ MIT licensed!
 Do whatever you want to/with it, I want my name on Chroma, though.